 If it’s a part of your experience, on your mind, or in your heart, you can bring it here.

 Even though I may not get every nerdy or geeky reference, I understand what it’s like to be part of a nerdy/geeky/fandom subculture.
-Whether you’re a gamer, meme lord, are prepared to go down with all your ships, have a passion for comics or science, or anything in between, you have a mental health home at POW!
-Psychotherapy.
+Whether you’re a gamer, meme lord, are prepared to go down with all your ships, have a passion for comics or science, or anything in between, those passions are a gift and resource.

 Issues for Geeks

-In addition to things that have already been mentioned, I have found a few areas that come up frequently for many of my nerdy/geeky clients.
+In addition to things that have already been mentioned, I have found a few areas that come up frequently for many of my nerdy/geeky clients and consult with other professionals who want guidance around these topics.
 I have had specialized education, training, and experience in helping clients navigate, heal wounds, and resolve challenges related to these issues.

-If you’re questioning or identify in the spectrum of LGBTQIA+, you have a place at POW!
-Psychotherapy.
 I am particularly passionate about working with people who identify as bisexual, pansexual, and asexual, as I see how those voices are often silenced, ignored, and shamed, even within the broader queer community.
-I also specialize in working with transgender people, and their family, friends, and loved ones.
-If you’re looking for an affirming therapist you don’t have to educate, get in touch to schedule today.
+I also specialize in transgender care.

 Childless by Choice

 Many are surprised to hear about the stigma that people, and in particular, people who were assigned female at birth, face when they decide not to reproduce or raise children.
-If you are looking for a counselor who truly understands the pressure, bullshit, and inequality that comes from remaining child-free, reach out to schedule with me today.
+The pressure, bullshit, and inequality that comes from remaining child-free is vital for clinicians to understand.

 Birth Trauma/Postpartum/New Parenthood